El Burgo Ranero

 The Road

-The camino between El Burgo and Reliegos is along a manicured path lined with trees.
-Those trees, unfortunately, are on the wrong side of the path, so on sunny summer days you are exposed: bring ample amounts of water.
+The path between El Burgo Ranero and Reliegos follows a manicured track lined with trees.
+Unfortunately, the trees are on the wrong side of the path for afternoon shade, so on sunny summer days you're fully exposed.
+Carry plenty of water.

 Comments